 What is a Schedule?

 A schedule is a written guide of the activities, objectives, and appointments that we should in the future.
 They should clearly convey all the tasks at hand that need to be accomplished within a specific period of time.
-Since all of us are busy people, especially if you're working as a professional, schedules should be a part of our daily routines.
+Since all of us are busy people, especially if you're working as a professional, work schedules should be a part of our daily routines.

 How to Create a Schedule?